1889 (20th April)

 World War Two

-began when Adolf Hitler sent around 1.5 million soldiers into Poland.
-Using the Blitzkrieg (lightning war) tactic of making a rapid attack the soldiers destroyed everything in their path.
+This global conflict began when Adolf Hitler sent around 1.5 million soldiers into Poland.
+Using the Blitzkrieg (lightning war) tactic of making a rapid attack, the soldiers destroyed everything in their path.
 The Polish army tried to resist but the German force was too great.

 1939 (3rd September)